-EPIC-India is partnering with government and industry at the national level and in nine states throughout the country to identify innovative policy ideas, pilot them on the ground, and rigorously measure outcomes.
-These projects—ranging from the world’s first emissions trading scheme for particulate pollution to a trailblazing five-star pollution rating scheme for industries—are improving the lives of more than 500 million Indians.
-These innovative partnerships and projects are “co-generated” with regulators to ensure the right questions are being answered.
+Launched in 2014, EPIC-India partners with government and industry at the national level and in nine states throughout the country to identify innovative policy ideas, pilot them on the ground, and rigorously measure outcomes.
+These projects range from the world’s first emissions trading scheme for particulate pollution to a trailblazing five-star pollution rating scheme for industries.
+These innovative partnerships and projects are “co-generated” with regulators to ensure the right questions are being answered and have the potential to improve the lives of more than 500 million Indians.
 If the pilots are successful, they can then be scaled up and replicated in other Indian states and throughout the world.

 EPIC-India also works to translate research findings into easily-digestible content for traditional and new media sources, and provides a forum where energy and environmental challenges can be discussed.
 Through innovation seminars and workshops, EPIC-India reaches out to the broader community to develop and nurture new ideas.